 Bachelor of Science in Nursing (BSN)

 Roseman University of Health Sciences offers a full-time 18-month Bachelor of Science in Nursing (BSN) degree.
-The 18-month program admits a class in January (South Jordan, UT campus) and in August (Henderson, NV campus).
+The 18-month program admits a class every August at both campuses.

 Admissions Timeline and Deadlines